scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

-### Transforming a PCB into an Up-Segment
+### Transforming a PCB into an Up Segment

-Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into up-segments:
+Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into up segments:

-1. The Control Service selects the PCBs that it wants to transform into up-segments from the candidate PCBs in the Beacon Store.
+1. The Control Service selects the PCBs that it wants to transform into up segments from the candidate PCBs in the Beacon Store.
 2. The Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
-From this moment on, the modified PCBs are called **up-segments**.
+From this moment on, the modified PCBs are called **up segments**.
-3. The Control Service now adds the newly created up-segments to its own path database.
+3. The Control Service adds the newly created up segments to its own path database.

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).

-### Transforming a PCB into a Down-Segment
+### Transforming a PCB into a Down Segment

-Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into down-segments:
+Every registration period, the Control Service of a non-core AS performs the following steps to transform PCBs into down segments:

-1. The Control Service selects the PCBs that it wants to transform into down-segments from the candidate PCBs in the Beacon Store.
+1. The Control Service selects the PCBs that it wants to transform into down segments from the candidate PCBs in the Beacon Store.
 2. The Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
-From this moment on, the modified PCBs are called **down-segments**.
+From this moment on, the modified PCBs are called **down segments**.
-3. The Control Service now registers the newly created down-segments with the Control Services of the core ASes that originated the corresponding PCBs.
+3. The Control Service registers the newly created down segments with the Control Services of the core ASes that originated the corresponding PCBs.
 This is done by invoking the `SegmentRegistrationService.SegmentsRegistration` remote procedure call (RPC) in the Control Services of the relevant core ASes (see also [](#reg-proto)).

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).

-## Core Path-Segment Registration
+## Core Path Segment Registration

 The core beaconing process creates path segments from core AS to core AS.
-These core-segments are then added to the Control Service path database of the core AS that created the segment, so that local and remote endpoints can obtain and use these core-segments.
-In contrast to the intra-ISD registration procedure, there is no need to register core-segments with other core ASes (as each core AS will receive PCBs originated from every other core AS).
+These core segments are then added to the Control Service path database of the core AS that created the segment, so that local and remote endpoints can obtain and use these core segments.
+In contrast to the intra-ISD registration procedure, there is no need to register core segments with other core ASes as each core AS will receive PCBs originated from every other core AS.

 In every registration period, the Control Service of a core AS performs the following operations:

 1. The core Control Service selects the best PCBs towards each core AS observed so far.
 2. The core Control Service "terminates" the selected PCBs by performing the steps described in [](#term-pcb).
-From this moment on, the modified PCBs are called **core-segments**.
+From this moment on, the modified PCBs are called **core segments**.
-3. As a final step, the Control Service adds the newly created core-segments to its own path database.
+3. The Control Service adds the newly created core segments to its own path database.

 **Note:** For more information on possible selection strategies of PCBs, see [](#selection).

-## Path-Segment Registration on Code-Level {#reg-proto}
+## Path Segment Registration on Code-Level {#reg-proto}

-The Control Service of a non-core AS has to register the newly created down-segments with the Control Services of the core ASes that originated the corresponding PCBs.
+The Control Service of a non-core AS has to register the newly created down segments with the Control Services of the core ASes that originated the corresponding PCBs.
 This registration step is implemented as follows in Protobuf message format:

 ~~~~
    enum SegmentType {